amazon-ospo/framework-for-github-app-on-aws/src/packages/genet-ops-tools/README.md

 ### Step 3: Cleanup Incomplete or Failed Imports

-If the import process fails or is interrupted, you may need to clean up pending or failed keys.
+- If the import process fails or is interrupted, you need to clean up pending or failed keys to avoid incurring costs.

-This includes keys that were created but not fully imported, or keys that were imported but failed to update the DynamoDB table.
+- This includes keys that were created but not fully imported, or keys that were imported but failed to update the DynamoDB table.

-These incomplete/failed keys will be tagged as Status: "Failed" in AWS KMS.
+- These incomplete/failed keys will be tagged as Status: **Failed** in AWS KMS.

 ---